What is the PsychEng specialization?

-PsychEng is the Collaborative Master’s Specialization in Psychology and Engineering.
-This specialization involves the Department of Mechanical & Industrial Engineering (MIE) in the Faculty of Applied Science & Engineering (FASE) and the Department of Psychology (PSY) in the Faculty of Arts & Science (FAS), and is led by FASE.
+PsychEng is the Collaborative Graduate Specialization in Psychology and Engineering.
+This specialization is currently between the Department of Psychology (PSY) in the Faculty of Arts & Science (FAS) and the Department of Mechanical & Industrial Engineering (MIE) in the Faculty of Applied Science & Engineering (FASE), with participation by additional FASE departments and institutes.

+Psychology is a science that focuses on the mind and behavior of people and animals to understand individuals and groups across all levels of analyses, from the cellular to the cultural.
 Engineering involves the creative application of science to the design of systems, processes, structures and technologies.
-Psychology is a science that focuses on the mind and behavior of people and animals to understand individuals and groups across all levels of analyses, from the cellular to the cultural.
-The Psychology and Engineering Collaborative Specialization will draw students interested in contributing to the growing interdisciplinary scholarship at the intersection of psychology and engineering.
+The Psychology and Engineering Collaborative Specialization serves students interested in contributing to the growing interdisciplinary scholarship at the intersection of psychology and engineering.

 How does the research work?

-The PsychEng Collaborative Specialization serves masters-level students who are interested in the intersection of psychology and engineering by providing access to learning experiences that otherwise do not exist at the University of Toronto.
-Students will gain improved capacity to pursue, understand, discuss, and apply psychology to research in engineering, and to apply engineering to research in psychology.
-This specialization allows students to obtain a unique combination of competencies not otherwise available through a formal program, by completing related courses and immersion in a like-minded cross-disciplinary community, and by pursuing independent PsychEng-related research through projects that fit in areas including, but not limited to: Human-factors/human-centered engineering, Engineering design theory and methodology, Engineering-enabled psychology, Interactions between psychology and artificial intelligence, Psychology-informed operations research, Psychological and neurological health.
+The PsychEng Collaborative Specialization serves graduate students who are interested in the intersection of psychology and engineering by providing access to learning experiences that otherwise do not exist at the University of Toronto.
+Students will gain improved capacity to pursue, understand, discuss, and apply engineering to research in psychology, and to apply psychology to research in engineering.
+Psychology students may discover practical engineering applications to which to apply their work while engineering students can utilize psychological principles towards solving real-world problems.
+This specialization allows students to obtain a unique combination of competencies not otherwise available through a formal program, by completing related courses and immersion in a like-minded cross-disciplinary community, and by pursuing independent PsychEng-related research through projects that fit in areas including, but not limited to:

 J. Christopher Beck, Operations Research and Artificial Intelligence